 You can also bundle the cam with a gaming headset, but of course, this raises the price.
 And speaking of that low price, it’s a great way to get started with your YouTube channel, but you may want to also consider investing in an additional mic for better voice pickup.

 #2 YI 4K Action and Sports Camera – Best Selfie Cam For YoutubeWHY WE LIKE IT: The YI is a feature-heavy, social media-ready camera that won’t break your budget: it’s able to take 4k video (still relatively rare among these vlogging cameras, although growing more popular), and has a number of video modes for setting resolution, slow motion, time-lapse, and more.

 The large LCD screen is also handy for quickly customizing your shoots, although it may take time to get used to the lack of manual controls for this camera.As you might expect from a camera targeted at social media lovers, the connectivity options include video editing, filters, music, and sharing to popular platforms – but it may be a little too casual for your professional vlogging needs, so you may need additional apps to accomplish everything you need.It also connects to drones, works underwater with the right case, and has other special situation features that may be a good fit for specific bloggers.

-Why We Like It: This Lakasara camcorder is specifically designed to be a low-cost option taking fast, simple videos that are ready to post online the moment you are done.
+#3 Lakasara 1080p Camcorder – Best Budget Cam Under $200WHY WE LIKE IT: This Lakasara camcorder is specifically designed to be a low-cost option taking fast, simple videos that are ready to post online the moment you are done.

 Our favorite features include the HD video, the included shotgun microphone, the wide-angle lens option, and a remote control for recording yourself (ideal for vloggers in front of the camera).